hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Next verified increments:

-1. Extend the selected YOLO320 cluster checkpoint from 22 commands to 129,
-   then continue by bounded prefixes to the full 3,910-command graph.
+1. Regenerate full-YOLO command-boundary expectations for the current 4,281 executable-command package; snapshots from the former 3,910-command package are not reusable because their model CRC and command indices differ.
+2. Run bounded, dependency-safe prefixes from the latest valid boundary, save a snapshot after every passing boundary, and extend cluster E2E through command 4,281.
 Starting each Verilator run ends the Codex section immediately.
+3. After the full command list completes, compare the public output byte-for-byte with TFLite `BUILTIN_REF`; prefix PASS alone is not full-model correctness.

 Completed path: